zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

     +return a - b
     ```

+    When successful, the output displays plain text diffs of the entered data sets.

-**To create a unique plug-in:** **[what can we advise here?]**
+**To create a unique plug-in:** Use Step 3 to run your new command.

 ## Bringing together new tools!

 You have created a simple CLI plug-in that provides plain text diffs of two data sets.
+But you may not want to end there.

-But the nature of plain text can make it difficult to identify differences, depending on the changes.
+Depending on the complexity of your changes, it can be difficult to identify data set differences with plain text.

-To help this, you can extend the plug-in to create a more visual output.
+To help this, you can extend Files Util Plug-in to create a more visual output.
 For this tutorial, use [diff2html](https://diff2html.xyz/) to generate side-by-side diffs that make it easier to compare changes, as seen in the image below.

 | ![Side by Side Diff](../../images/guides/CLI/htmlDiff2.png) |
 |:--:|
 | <b>Diff to HTML by [rtfpessoa](https://github.com/rtfpessoa)</b>|

+Follow these steps:

 1. Run `npm install -g diff2html-cli` to install `diff2html`.

 2. To pipe your Zowe CLI plug-in output to `diff2html`, run the following command with your information: